ameyvanmali/Mushroom-Classification/README.md

 # Mushroom-Classification
-Classifying mushrooms into edible and poisonous classes by training on different features.
-Please go through the report for more details
+Classifying mushrooms into edible and poisonous by training on different supervised machine learning algorithms.
+I have used Support Vector Machine with kernels Linear, Polynomial and RBF.
+Also, Decision Trees and Boosting to analyze the performance of different models on the data set.